acss-io/atomizer/docs/configuration.md

 ### Exclude

 This is the opposite of the [classNames](#classnames).
-There are cases that you may want to tell Atomizer to ignore class names already defined in `classNames`.
+In some cases, you may want to tell Atomizer to ignore class names already defined in `classNames`.
 This is useful when classes are automatically added by the parser or when you want to create different atomic CSS files from the same set of `classNames`.

 ```js
 module.exports = {